Choosing the Right Remote Support Software for Your Technicians

 Visual Assistance sessions are traditionally carried out by contact center agents on desktop PCs.
 However, the current crisis often means technicians have to provide remote support from tablets while in the field or from their homes.
 Checking the device and system requirements of a solution is therefore an essential part of the decision-making process.

 Another aspect of this question is the underlying technology of the solution.
-A web-based live stream eliminates the need to download an app, simplifying the session initiation process and increasing usage by employees and customers.
+A browser-based live stream eliminates the need to download an app, simplifying the session initiation process and increasing adoption by employees and customers.
 In time-sensitive situations, this can be a key factor.

 3. How simple to use is the solution?